ritikbarik/orbyt/README.md

 # orbity
-Super excited to share my first project: Orbyt !
+Super excited to share my first project: Orbity!
 Built with HTML,JS and CSS.